-- continuing to provide parks for the health and wellbeing of our community; - maintaining parks and reserves to a high standard to attract people to the District and encourage tourism; - maintaining reserves to protect natural flora and fauna; - · ensuring minimal impact on the environment by the activity; and - ensuring that the District's likely future Parks and Reserves requirements are identified at an early stage and that they, and the financial risks and shocks, are competently managed over the long term without the Council having to resort to disruptive revenue or expenditure measures.
+- continuing to provide parks for the health and wellbeing of our community; - maintaining parks and reserves to a high standard to attract people to the District and encourage tourism; - maintaining reserves to protect natural flora and fauna; - ensuring minimal impact on the environment by the activity (e.g. choice of weed sprays, use of LED or other energy saving lighting etc); and - ensuring that the District's likely future Parks and Reserves requirements are identified at an early stage and that they, and the financial risks and shocks, are competently managed over the long term without Council having to resort to disruptive revenue or expenditure measures.

-6 LEVEL OF SERVICE AND PERFORMANCE MEASURES
+LEVEL OF SERVICE AND PERFORMANCE MEASURES 6

 The following table summarises the customer-focused levels of service and performance measures for the Parks and Reserves activity.
-Both customer-focused and technical levels of service are discussed in more detail in Appendix R. Shaded rows are the levels of service and performance measures to be included in the Long Term Plan.
+Both customer-focused and technical levels of service are discussed in more detail in Appendix R. Shaded rows are the levels of service and performance measures included in the Long Term Plan 2015-2025.